NREL/HPC/docs/Documentation/Systems/eagle_to_kestrel_transition.md

 Data storage polices and the filesystems layout on Kestrel is similar to Eagle.
 Kestrel has a **95 PB** ClusterStor Lustre file system.
 Unlike on Eagle, the Parallel Filesystem (PFS) consists of a ProjectFS and a ScratchFS which have different configurations.
 ScratchFS uses a Lustre file system in a hybrid flash-disk configuration providing a total of **27 petabytes** (PB) of capacity with **354 gigabytes (GB)/s** of IOR bandwidth.
 ProjectFS has **68 PB** of capacity with **200 GB/s** of IOR bandwidth.
 We advise running jobs out of `/scratch` and moving data to `/projects` for long term storage.
 Like on Eagle, `/scratch` will have a 28 day purge policy with no exceptions.

 The Home File System (HFS) on Kestrel is part of the ClusterStor used for PFS, providing highly reliable storage for user home directories and NREL-specific software.
-HFS will provide 1.2 PB of capacity.
-Snapshots of files on the HFS will be available up to 30 days after change/deletion. `/home` directories have a quota of 50 GB.
+HFS provides 1.2 PB of capacity.
+Snapshots of files on the HFS are available up to 30 days after change/deletion. `/home` directories have a quota of 50 GB.

 Please see the [Kestrel Filesystem page](./Kestrel/filesystems.md) for more information.